 Our Prescription for Health Program connects patients with lower incomes to their local farmers market through their medical clinic.
 Washtenaw County Health Department and clinic partners provide nutrition education and support in the clinic setting and at the farmers markets; patients redeem their prescriptions for fresh produce at the markets.
 For more information, contact Ariane Reister.

 The Senior Project Fresh / Market Fresh program provides low-income seniors with coupons to purchase locally grown fruits and vegetables at their local farmers markets.
 Washtenaw County Health Department receives a limited number of coupon booklets from the Michigan Department of Health and Human Services Aging and Adult Services Agency each summer.
+The program runs from May 1 to October 31 each year.

 To qualify for the program an individual must be: